csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 intermediates regardless of the flag from the client, if it has a reason to believe the issuing CAs do not exist in the client ICA list.

+If the connection still fails because the clients cannot build the certificate chain to authenticate the server, the client MUST NOT send the flag in a subsequent connection to the server.

 The 0xTBD1 flag can only be sent in a ClientHello message and the Certificate response message from the server.
 Endpoints that receive a 0xTBD1 flag with avalue of 1 in any other handshake message MUST